mathematicw/Autonomys-Governance/README.md

 	- "Total role members:"			// get number of all members of the role, specified in `.env` file at that moment
 	- "Participants (userID):" 		// get all members of the role, specified in `.env` file at that moment
 	- "Voting results:" 			// [FOR] , [AGAINST] , [ABSTAIN] values from voting counter
-	- "Voting tokens left:"			// list of VoteTokens which were not used
 	- "Deadline missed:"			// the value for true is "Yes" , the value for false is "No".

 **Retrieving Voting Results**